Simplify it...with a Price Comparison Report

 Mobile homes sell for various prices which are affected by the mobile home itself, the lot, the condition, the park, the community, original manufacturing standards, the size, category, and even whether you’re including furniture in the sale.
 Because there are so many variables, most online quotes are an estimate and won’t reflect the full actual cost of sale.
 However, you can check the value to decide how much you can sell it for using one of two methods; market value and appraisal.

-We provide market value reports for $5.99 for a retail report and $1.99 for an additional wholesale report.
-This report is generated based on our extensive database of mobile homes for sale around the country and we use information to compare the condition, amenities, park, and demand in the area to create a comprehensive value range that is similar to a bluebook value, but not as model specific.
-We include a full report on your home as well as comparisons, allowing you to easily see what you can potentially sell your home for.
+We provide retail market value reports for only $24 and we’ll give you the wholesale report as a bonus, for free.
+This report is generated based on our extensive database of mobile homes for sale around the country.
+We use information to compare the year, condition, size, and demand in the area to create a comprehensive value range that is similar to a bluebook value, but not as model specific.
+All Price Comparison Reports are:

 However, no matter what your situation, your final price will ultimately depend on your market and how you choose to sell your home.
 One of your most important decisions will be whether to sell retail and list the home yourself or sell directly to a broker for a wholesale price, and each option has its own pros and cons for costs.